nuejs/nue/packages/nuejs.org/docs/reactivity.md

 ### Dynamic grid items { #grid-items }
-Similar to [sections](#sections), you can also turn your grid items into web components.
+Similar to [section dynamics](#sections), you can also turn your grid items into web components.
 This happens with a `grid_item_component` configuration option, which can be assigned in the front matter, globally in `site.yaml`, or for a specific area.
 Here, for example, we turn the grid items into dynamic gallery items.

 ```
 grid_item_component: gallery-item
 ```

 ### Custom Markdown extensions